 Oh yes, the lucky ones are too quick they have everything ready before the sale.
-Personal details of travellers are written at an accessible document ready to be copy-pasted during the booking.
+Personal details of travelers are written at an accessible document ready to be copy-pasted during the booking.
 The lucky ones also see to it that they do not only have one credit card available on hand but other payment alternatives like Paypal and debit cards.

 You are not the only frugal passenger waiting

 Travel is in almost every Filipino’s bucket list which means you are not the only person eager to access the airline’s websites at that moment.
-Thousands of travellers are like you – awake, tech-savvy and ready to seize the affordable flight.
+Thousands of travelers are like you – awake, tech-savvy, and ready to seize the affordable flight.
 Some group of friends is bound to travel to the same destination and not just one person from the barkada is online to join the booking buzz.

-Because thousands are trying to access, the websites crash and remain under maintenance for until we all don't know when.
+Because thousands are trying to access, the websites crash and remain under maintenance until we all don't know when.

 There are a lot of travel lessons we can learn from what was hailed the PAL-PAC experience.
 Luck, patience and time are a huge factor in clutching the cheapest flight.
-You might still want to think if the entire flight's cost is worth the wait, stress, time and effort you extend.
+You might still want to think if the entire flight's cost is worth the wait, stress, time, and effort you extend.
 Whether it’s a sale or regular priced flight, travel insurance is an indispensable add-on that could secure your flight.
 Start comparing with GoBear today while waiting for the next salvo of Piso fares.